 People living in rural or remote areas

-In 2000, the Human Rights and Equal Opportunity Commission launched the "Education Access" National Inquiry into Rural and Regional Education in order to improve access to education for school children in rural and remote areas.
+In 2000, the Human Rights and Equal Opportunity Commission launched the National Inquiry into Rural and Regional Education to improve access to education for schoolchildren in rural and remote areas.
 In 2014, Australia adopted the community-focused Remote School Attendance Strategy (RSAS) to ensure all children go to school every day.
-There is currently ‘no uniform national policy “in relation to the staffing of rural and remote schools”.
+There is currently ‘no uniform national policy in relation to the staffing of rural and remote schools’.

 The Melbourne Declaration on Educational Goals for Young Australians lists the responsibilities of the provincial and territorial education ministers, which are to support quality teaching and school leadership, to promote world-class curriculum and assessment and to improve the educational outcomes for disadvantaged young Australians.
-An Inclusion agency aims to help eligible services build their capacity to provide and integrate inclusive practices in the delivery of their early learning and care programmes.
-An Inclusion Development Fund Manager is also contracted to the department to provide “nationally consistent and equitable management” for inclusive education, through assessing applications for funding and communicating outcomes to services.
-Then, seven Inclusion Agencies (IA) work with early childhood and childcare services “to build their capacity and capability to provide and embed inclusive practice and address barriers to inclusion experienced by children with additional needs”.
+Under the Inclusion Support Program, an Inclusion Agency aims to help eligible services build their capacity to provide and integrate inclusive practices in the delivery of their early learning and care programmes.
+An Inclusion Development Fund Manager is also contracted to the department to provide ‘nationally consistent and equitable management’ for inclusive education, through assessing applications for funding and communicating outcomes to services.
+Then, seven Inclusion agencies work with early childhood and childcare services ‘to build their capacity and capability to provide and embed inclusive practice and address barriers to inclusion experienced by children with additional needs.’
 These agencies ensure the Inclusion Support Program is delivered consistently across the country.

-In the case of NGOs, at the federal level, All Means All works to implement an inclusive education system and to remove the legal, structural and attitudinal barriers that limit the rights of some students to access full inclusive education in regular classrooms.
+In the case of non-government organizations, at the federal level, All Means All works to implement an inclusive education system and to remove the legal, structural and attitudinal barriers that limit the rights of some students to access full inclusive education in regular classrooms.
 Similarly, Inclusive Schools Australia aims to support children to access and achieve from the same curriculum and to uphold their rights to an inclusive education.

 Infrastructure and services

-In Victoria, the School Provision Planning Guidelines for Students with Disabilities (2016) and the Building Quality Standards Handbook (2019) ensure that all schools accommodate the diverse needs of students and are planned and built to be inclusive.
-In New South Wales, a range of support services such as physiotherapy, speech therapy, occupational therapy and counselling are provided to students through both government and private providers.
-In Queensland, students with disability in regular schools may be assisted through a variety of supports such as guidance officers, specialist teachers, speech-language pathologists, behaviour support teachers, teacher aides, assistive technology, alternative format materials and special provisions for assessments.
+In Victoria, the School Provision Planning Guidelines for Students with Disabilities (2016) and the Building Quality Standards Handbook (2021) ensure that all schools accommodate the diverse needs of students and are planned and built to be inclusive.
+In New South Wales, a range of support services, such as physiotherapy, speech therapy, occupational therapy and counselling, are provided to students through both government and private providers.
+In Queensland, students with disability in regular schools may be assisted through a variety of supports, such as guidance officers, specialist teachers, speech-language pathologists, behaviour support teachers, teacher aides, assistive technology, alternative format materials and special provisions for assessments.

-Curricula and teaching and learning materials
+Curriculum and teaching and learning materials

-Since the Melbourne Declaration on Education Goals in 2008, Australia has a national and consistent curriculum across the nation.
-It was developed on the premise that “All students are entitled to rigorous, relevant and engaging learning programs”.
-To ensure the curriculum is accessible to all students, the Australian Curriculum, Assessment and Reporting Authority (ACARA) publishes advice and examples on the ‘Student diversity’ section of the Australian Curriculum website.
-In this regard, the Disability Standards for Education 2005 states that “…education provider[s] must take reasonable steps to ensure the course or program is designed in such a way that the student is, or any student with disability is, able to participate in the learning experiences (including the assessment and certification requirements) of the course or program, and any relevant supplementary course or program, on the same basis as a student without disability, and without experiencing discrimination” (p.
+Since the 2008 Melbourne Declaration on Education Goals, Australia has had a national and consistent curriculum across the nation.
+It was developed on the premise that: ‘All students are entitled to rigorous, relevant and engaging learning programs’.
+To ensure the curriculum is accessible to all students, the Australian Curriculum, Assessment and Reporting Authority publishes advice and examples on the Student Diversity page of the Australian Curriculum website.
+In this regard, the Disability Standards for Education 2005 states that ‘ ... education provider[s] must take reasonable steps to ensure the course or program is designed in such a way that the student is, or any student with a disability is, able to participate in the learning experiences (including the assessment and certification requirements) of the course or program, and any relevant supplementary course or program, on the same basis as a student without disability, and without experiencing discrimination’ (p.
 23).
-In 2015, Australia released the National Framework for Aboriginal Languages and Torres Strait Islander Languages in order support the teaching and learning of the Indigenous languages.
+In 2015, Australia released the National Framework for Aboriginal Languages and Torres Strait Islander Languages to support the teaching and learning of the indigenous languages.

-In Victoria, since 2016, “all initial teacher education programs must also include specific learning activities about teaching students with disabilities” in order to be accredited by the Victorian Institute of Teaching.
-The Department’s Legal Division provides training for school principals and other staff in relation to students with disabilities through the Bastow Institute.
-The online training module “Disability Standards for Education (DSE) eLearning” is about the legal obligations under the Disability Standards for Education and Disability Discrimination Act.
-In addition, the resource Abilities Based Learning and Educational Support (ABLES) guides teachers about teaching strategies and resources that will enable them to effectively plan and teach for the individual needs of students with disabilities.
-In parallel, the Outstanding Inclusive Education Award category as part of the Government’s annual Victorian Education Excellence Awards, aims to celebrate staff who demonstrated outstanding ability in improving inclusive education.
-In Western Australia, the School of Special Educational Needs is “…committed to building the capacity of teachers and school-based staff to deliver effective classroom programs that value the diversity of students in inclusive learning environments’.
+In Victoria, since 2016, ‘all initial teacher education programs must also include specific learning activities about teaching students with disabilities in order to be accredited by the Victorian Institute of Teaching.’
+The Department of Education and Training’s Legal Division provides face-to-face training and presentations on legal obligations in relation to students with disabilities for school principals and other staff through the Bastow Institute.
+An online training module titled ‘Disability Standards for Education (DSE) eLearning’ addresses the legal obligations under the Disability Standards for Education and Disability Discrimination Act.
+In addition, the resource ABLES guides teachers on teaching strategies and resources to enable them to effectively plan and teach for the individual needs of students with disabilities.
+In parallel, the Outstanding Inclusive Education Award, part of the annual Victorian Education Excellence Awards, aims to celebrate staff who demonstrate outstanding ability in improving inclusive education.
+In Western Australia, the School of Special Educational Needs provides assistance to ‘build the capacity of schools to promote inclusive learning environments’.

-Additionally, the Council of Australian Governments publishes annually Reports on performance and published in 2018 a Voluntary national review monitoring SDG 4 in the country.
-However, we note inconsistencies in the collection of data on educational enrolment, achievement and attrition rates among states and territories (especially with regard to women and girls belonging to indigenous communities, women and girls with disabilities and migrant women and their daughters).
+Additionally, the Council of Australian Governments publishes an annual Report on Performance and, in 2008, published a Voluntary National Review monitoring SDG 4 in the country.
+However, UNESCO notes inconsistencies in the collection of data on educational enrolment, achievement and attrition rates among states and territories (especially with regard to women and girls belonging to indigenous communities, women and girls with disabilities, and migrant women and their daughters).
 Indeed, in 2015, there were no standards or guidelines provided at the state or federal level to measure the success of inclusive education in the country.
-However, the National Education Agreement (NEA) identified in 2008 key indicators linked to the social inclusion of students, especially Indigenous children, such as: the proportion of Indigenous and low socioeconomic status (SES) children enrolled in and attending school as well as the proportion of the 19 year old Indigenous and low SES population having attained at least a Year 12 Certificate or equivalent.
-Additionally, the Inclusion Support Programme (2016-2017 to 2018-2019) identified the measures of success in relation to children with additional needs and their families, which included the level of awareness of inclusion support services available for families of children with additional needs.
+However, the National Education Agreement of 2008 identified key indicators linked to the social inclusion of students, especially indigenous children, such as: the proportion of indigenous and low socio-economic status (SES) children enrolled in and attending school as well as the proportion of the 19-year-old indigenous and low-SES population having attained at least a Year 12 Certificate or equivalent.
+Additionally, the 2016–17 to 2018–19 Inclusion Support Program identified the measures of success in relation to children with additional needs and their families, which included the level of awareness of inclusion support services available for families of children with additional needs.